JOUR 73361

 It's time to build.
 You will practice your new skills by creating simplified versions of common digital story formats.

-A story page that weaves together text, images and other media to guide readers through a lengthy narrative.
+A photo-driven story page that weaves together images and text

 Interactive Map

-A geographic visualization that lets readers explore location-based data.
+A geographic visualization that lets readers explore data

 Homework